 The 2019-20 season welcomed two guest conductors, Vincent Povazsay and Wojciech Milewski, while Villa Keith was on maternity leave.
 The season came to an unexpected close due to COVID-19 and the March and May concerts were cancelled.

-· LCCO's first annual Instrument Petting Zoo in Depot Park with the help of Kindermusik with Lauren Winkens and Buchanan's Music.
+LCCO hosted an Instrument Petting Zoo in Depot Park with the help of Kindermusik with Lauren Winkens and Buchanan's Music.

-Tuba soloist Kevin Ward gave the North Carolina premiere of Brian Sadler's Journey for Tuba and Orchestra in March 2019,
+Tuba soloist Kevin Ward gave the North Carolina premiere of Brian Sadler's Journey for Tuba and Orchestra in 2019.

 LCCO ventured outside the concert hall to perform during special events including the Sanford Arts and Vine Festival, Sanford StreetFest, and El Refugio's International Culture Night.

 It wasn't all classical music, either.
 LCCO collaborated multiple times with Sanford's own FOG Blues Band, and performed with the Southern outlaw rock band Cliff Wheeler Band.

 Since the 2021-22 season, LCCO has been led by Musician Director Vincent Povázsay, co-director and conductor of earspace, a contemporary chamber music ensemble based in Raleigh.